SyR-e/syre_public/README.md

 SyR-e is available for download on Sourceforge and GitHub.
 It runs in Matlab 2016b and later versions or Octave.
 The Octave distribution of UPM (Politechnic University of Madrid) is the one tested.

 The installation of the magnetic FEA client FEMM is a mandatory prerequisite.
 The recommended FEMM version is 4.2, updated on April, 21 2019 or later.

+Use the Wiki page of the syre_public repository for further information on installation and first run of SyR-e.